Strike starts in South Africa's gold mines

 Companies say they cannot afford the hikes in the face of soaring costs and depressed prices.
 The industry has offered pay increases of up to 6.5 percent.

-The president of South Africa's Chamber of Mines, which represents major bullion producers such as AngloGold Ashanti, Gold Fields and Harmony Gold, has warned unions against building up workers' hopes.
+The president of South Africa's Chamber of Mines, which represents major bullion producers such as AngloGold Ashanti (ANGJ.J), Gold Fields (GFIJ.J) and Harmony Gold (HARJ.J), has warned unions against building up workers' hopes.

 APARTHEID ERA PAY CULTURE